Employment Application

 2. to influence decisions pertinent to Agency operations.

-The Agency shall consider unacceptable conduct to include, but not be limited to the following actions: falsifying personal education and/or experience information during the Job Application Process;
+The Agency shall consider unacceptable conduct to include, but not be limited to the following

 1. falsifying personal education and/or experience information during the job application process;